Jazcash/Qubase/app/views/qubase/Style-guide.md

-Explanation of the styles folder and what each file is and how it should be used

-Use tabs for indentation, spaces for alignment
-Braces should stay on the same line as the opening selector, without a space inbetween Newlines should only be used for separation of contextually unrelated elements BEM nesting should be used, but ideally should only ever go one level deep Responsive websites should be developed in the same manner as they were designed.
-Mobile first or desktop first.
-I.e. using chrome's device preview mode first and above instead of below
+#Style guide

+Stylesheets should be:

+- Clean, easily readable and modifiable
+- Modular, separated and organised
+- Compatible with browsers as per the [browser matrix](matrix)

+##Code rules

+- Responsive rules should use the `above` or `below` mixins.
+Stick to using only one per project for consistency
+- When IE is supported, be aware that flex uses attempted fallbacks and isn't guarenteed to work 100%.
+- Don't use vendor prefixes, autoprefixer takes care of them
+- Don't use floats
+- Avoid !important as much as possible
+- Try to keep control of your z-indexes and only use them if absolutely necessary.
+Never use anything like `9999`
+- To change the transparency of a colour, use rgba(#fff, 0.5)
-Try to use flex for layouts instead of cols if it makes sense When creating component files, the named hierarchy of the component should be noted at the top of the file Never use floats.
+- When creating component files, the named hierarchy of the component should be noted at the top of the file

+Never use floats.
 Ever.
 Avoid using !important as much as possible
 Z-indexes should be kept small.
 Try to stick to increments of 10